liuzihe02/RDPO/README.md

 ## Notes

 - `LlamaFactory` is stored in the `train/` subdirectory, install it in the train subdir before running anything
+  - Data is stored in the LlamaFactory folder
 - Cutoff length and batch size significantly affects memory usage
 - Deepspeed3 doesnt work with bitsandbytes for some reason
 - Provide absolute file paths for evaluation scripts